Racing TV: Contracted courses

-Name

-Attheraces [1] was launched on 1 May 2002 but had run into financial difficulties by the spring of 2004.
-After its demise two new channels were created at very short notice to continue broadcasting the sport of horse racing in the UK.
-AtTheRaces [2] re-launched on 11 June 2004, which later became Sky Sports Racing.
-The other channel's name was originally the "Horse Racing Channel" but this became “Racing UK” upon its launch on 29 May 2004 - when Rishi Persad presented its first live programme from Kempton - featuring racing from Kempton, Doncaster, Musselburgh and Cartmel.
-It remained Racing UK until its rebrand to Racing TV ahead of the launch of live racing from Ireland on 1 January 2019.

 Programming

 The channel starts broadcasting before live racing every day.
 In the mornings Racing Replay and/or Irish Racing Replay is shown until one of Mark Your Card, Full SP or Luck on Sunday are broadcast, live racing from the UK and Ireland typically follows in the afternoon and evening.
 The programmes have been produced in High-definition at Ealing Studios since 2012 and on location from the 61 racecourses.
-Racing UK was the first dedicated horse racing channel to broadcast racing in HD when it launched its new service on 14 March 2016.
+In late 2023 the production moved to Ealing Broadcast Centre Racing UK was the first dedicated horse racing channel to broadcast racing in HD when it launched its new service on 14 March 2016.